mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 >}}

 {{< components/feature-highlight
-	title="Make better decisions"
+	title="Data driven mitigation"
-	subTitle="Data driven mitigation"
+	subTitle="Make informed, defensible mitigation decisions"
-	text="Prevent unnecessary operational delays and shutdowns.
-Mysticetus builds a comprehensive, crystal clear picture for all project oberservers - whether on vessel, in aircraft, or stationed on land - to see the same picture, in real time." image="mysticetus-data-driven-decisions.png"
+	text="Prevent unnecessary operational delays and false shutdowns.
+Enhance crew professionalism by eliminating guesswork.
+Mysticetus presents a comprehensive, crystal clear picture for all project observers - whether on vessel, in aircraft, or stationed on land - to see in real time." image="mysticetus-data-driven-decisions.png"
 >}}

 {{< components/feature-highlight
 	title="Automated Report Generation"
 	subTitle="Reduce cost of generating reports"
 	text="Reports are generated with a single button push.
-Quickly aggregate data across days, weeks, months, etc. into a single, integrated cloud database including your sighting pictures and notes." image="mysticetus-reporting.png"
+Quickly aggregate data across days, weeks, months, etc. into a single, integrated cloud database including your sighting pictures and notes.
+GIS service costs are eliminated in most cases.
+Easily export results." image="mysticetus-reporting.png"
 >}}

 {{< components/feature-highlight
 	title="Standardized Data Collection"
-	subTitle="Increase accuracy through your defined data collection model" text="Map animal and vessel locations, viewable and shared across connected computers around the world.
-Your sighting data is accurate and readily validated." image="mysticetus-data-collection.png"
+	subTitle="Increase accuracy through your defined data collection model" text="Observers consistently collect data to your defined standard.
+Map display of animal and vessel locations is immediately  viewable and shared across connected computers around the world.
+Accurate sighting data readily validated at time of entry.
+Mistakes are fixed on the water, not at home." image="mysticetus-data-collection.png"
 	imagePosition="right"
 >}}